teambit/docs/old_docs/cli.md

 bit import username.foo/bar@1.0.4
 ```

-**Import collection**
+**Import scope**

-You can use glob patterns to import an entire collection, or a part of it.
+You can use glob patterns to import an entire scope, or a part of it.

 ```
-bit import bit.utils/*        # import entire collection bit import bit.utils/array/*  # import entire namespace
+bit import bit.utils/*        # import entire scope bit import bit.utils/array/*  # import entire namespace
 ```

-**Import project's component objects from their remote Collection**
+**Import project's component objects from their remote scope**

 The [bit config](/docs/conf-bit-json.html) contains a list of the project's sourced components.
 In order to import all of their updated objects (similar to running `git fetch`) at once.